 If you’re outside one evening enjoying your yard after the sun’s gone down, turn off the irrigation system and hand-water instead.
-The hose uses fewer gallons per minute than your irrigation system, plus hand-watering targets only what actually needs watering.
+While you’re out there, you may even discover you don’t need to water at all.

 It’s not necessary to water every week just because you can.
 It all depends on plant species and what the wacky weather brings.
 Some weeks may be unseasonably cool and rainy, so skipping those weeks could save you thousands of gallons of water on your next bill.

 I challenge you to go outside and run a zone or two for one minute each.
 Pay close attention to all the water lost to the wind, spots that are missed and any sprinkler heads wasting water irrigating just dirt (or the sidewalk or street).
 Then, the next time you water give hand-watering a whirl.

 In fact, try it for one month.
 Then, check the next couple of water bills to compare the savings — you will see a difference.
 Not just in gallons used or dollars and cents, but also in the health of your landscape.